webrecorder/pywb/docs/manual/usage.rst

 The following Apache configuration snippet can be used to deploy pywb *without* uwsgi.
 A configuration with uwsgi is also probably possible but this covers the simplest case of launching the `wayback` binary directly.

 The configuration assumes pywb is running on port 8080 on localhost, but it could be on a different machine as well.
-The configuration can be updated to use HTTPS (as below), but the `force_scheme: https` option needs to be added to the `config.yml` file.

 .. code:: apache